 Students, teachers, writers, researchers, travelers, or anyone interested in Vermont women's history can search our site for information about the history and accomplishments of Vermont women.

 Women's history program

 Each March, our annual program on Vermont women's history highlights an intriguing aspect of women's roles in shaping our state and local history.
 Please watch our events calendar for details.
-Below you can see what past events have included.
+We are excited about this year's topic.
+Below that you can see what past events have included.

 2013 "Vermont Women in Journalism"

 The Vermont Historical Society partnered with the Vermont Commission on Women tol celebrate "Vermont Women in Journalism" as part of our annual event focused on women's history.
 A remarkable panel of women offer per spectives on the progress and challenges of women journalists in Vermont across all types of media and walks of life.

 Thanks to our sponsors KeyBank, Northfield Savings Bank, Clute Wealth Management, WCAX-TV, Vermont Commission on Women, Burlington Free Press, Vermont Association of Broadcasters, Vermont Public Television, Cabot Creamery, and co-sponsor Black River Design.

 ORCA Media, Montpelier area's community access television station, filmed the event and you can view the video online.
 Vermont Public Radio ran a commentary series in conjunction with the women's history month theme, spearheaded by historian and writer Cyndy Bittinger.

 In memory of her devotion and contributions to Vermont history and to the special role of women in forging that history, this fund is dedicated to sustaining the mission of the Vermont Historical Society, and each year will also underwrite collections, programs or services specific to Vermont women's history.